Currency Challenges for Digital/Creative Agencies

 4-minute read

-The last two years presented incredible challenges for all businesses.
+The last few years have presented incredible challenges for all businesses.
 Lockdowns caused retail footfall to flatline, worker sickness incurred broad staffing shortages, and squeezed global supply-chains have pushed prices higher.
+In 2024, the interest rate environment is changing, global elections are causing uncertainty, and currency market volatility has risen.

 But it's not all bad: companies have been forced to embrace digital transformation at a greatly accelerated speed, customers are spending more time and money online, and brands are increasingly aware of the benefits of a robust and well-designed digital presence.

-2022 will bring major challenges in client acquisition, evolving privacy regulations, creating engaging content in a saturated space, and global inflation which affects your business directly and possibly the budgets of your clients and prospects.
+2025 will bring major challenges in client acquisition, evolving privacy regulations, the integration and adoption of AI, and creating engaging content in a saturated space.
+Thankfully, inflation, which affects your business directly and possibly the budgets of your clients and prospects, has eased, but its effects are still being felt.

 How might currency risk occur in my business?